george24601/notes/specific/tidb/operator.md

 include automatic backup and restore => hooks to k8s status, and sends analystical stuff inside k8s

 every time stopping the service, let controller notify cluster to do the data migration off the node => need to implement a controller and inside controller's constorl to check if pod can be shutdown gracefully

 Alternavite: ValidationAdmissionWebhook NOte k8s AdmissionControler is simliar to filter or middleware Dynamic admiision control very powerful

-### From official docs

-Allthough TiDB Operator can use network volume to persist TiDB data, this is slower due to redundant replication.
-It is highly recommended to set up (k8s) local volume for better performance.

 If you want to use a different envirnoment, a proper DNS addon must be installed in the Kubernetes cluster.
 You can follow the k8s official documentation to set up a DNS addon.